 Such a high-profile work environment means expats should prepare for a competitive, professional and fast-paced experience.
-Most expatriates naturally work in the financial, banking and business industries, and most often for international employers that are building their presence in Germany.
-It is important to note that many of the expats in Frankfurt are relocated by companies they have worked for previously or are headhunted, so it is important to be well qualified when applying for positions in the city.
+Most expats work in the financial, banking and business industries, and most often for international employers that are building their presence in Germany.
+It is important to note that many of the expats in Frankfurt are relocated by companies they have worked for previously, or are headhunted, so it is important to be well qualified when applying for positions in the city.

 Expats from non-EU countries and some newer EU-member states are required to have a work visa to commence employment in Frankfurt.
 This can be applied for at the German consulate in an expat's home country.
 EU nationals have the considerable advantage of not requiring a work permit in Frankfurt.